amaninaas/Covid19_New_Cases_Prediction_Project/README.md

                df_test['cases_new'] = df_test['cases_new'].interpolate()
                # To check the NaNs
                df_test.isna().sum()
-               # NaNs in cases_new in train dataset have been interpolate
+               # NaNs in cases_new in test dataset have been interpolate

    - **Step 4) Features Selection**
       - Train dataset